SwedbankPay/developer.swedbankpay.com/payments/mobile-pay/index.md

 ### Payment Type

-Mobile Pay is one of the instruments using two-phase payments.
+MobilePay is one of the instruments using two-phase payments.
 The `authorization` is done when the consumer successfully confirms in the app, and the `abort`, `cancel`, `capture` or `reversal` is done by the merchant at a later time.
-Read more about the [different operations][after-payment] and the [payment resource][payment-resource].
+Read more about the [different operations][other-features] and the [payment resource][payment-resource].

 ### Settlement